-The B.A. major in English with a concentration in Creative Writing requires 14 courses:
+The B.A. major in English with a concentration in Creative Writing requires a minimum of 39 semester hours, 4 courses of which must be at or above the 300 level:

 Code Title Semester Hours

 ENGL 150 Introduction to the Major 1.0

-One course focu of literature sed on either a chronological or regional presentation 3.0
+One course focu of literature used on either a chronological or regional presentation 3.0

-One course focu creative writing of sed on a genre study of literature (may not be a course) 3.0
+One course focu creative writing of used on a genre study of literature (may not be a course) 3.0

-sed on voices of difference (colonial, post-colonial, re, Native American, polyvocal, etc.) 3.0
+used on voices of difference (colonial, post-colonial, ure, Native American, polyvocal, etc.) 3.0

 One single author or course 3.0

 One of the follow ving: 3.0

 ENGL 242 Theory as Creative Practice

 ENGL 243 Theory as Practice on Location

 ENGL 351 Adv Creative Writing Seminar 3.0

 ENGL 388 Literature and Critical Theory 3.0

 ENGL 399 Capstone Proposal 2.0-3.0

 ENGL 401 Capstone in Creative Writing 3.0

 One complete tv vo-course sequence from the following: 6.0

 ENGL 240 & ENGL 290 Poetry Writing I and Poetry Writing II

 ENGL 241 & ENGL 291 Fiction Writing I and Fiction Writing II

-Two additional c Literature offerin ourses chosen from the English department or World gs 6.0
+Two additional of Literature offering courses chosen from the English department or World 6.0

 Total Semester I Hours 39.0-40.0